- Acute Lymphoblastic Leukemia (ALL)

 Get the facts about Acute Lymphoblastic Leukemia (ALL) and how our research projects are making a difference.

-Learn More »Seven-year-old Ailani has the sweetest spirit and personality.
+Learn More »Eight-year-old Ailani has the sweetest spirit and personality.
 She’s kind and loving, but is also a firecracker with a leader mentality.
 She makes all kinds of friends and likes to sing, dance, and play with her favorite baby dolls, princesses, and stuffed animals all day.
 Her family calls her a true Warrior Princess, a title she’s earned as she battles acute lymphoblastic leukemia.

 On March 2, 2019, while visiting family in Texas, Ailani’s parents noticed a red rash on their daughter’s belly as well as her scalp.
 She didn’t appear to be ill otherwise, she had no fevers, and she was playing and eating as she normally did.
 They took her to urgent care to check out the rash just in case.
 While there, they were told it was petechia and that Ailani was fine.
 If they wanted to have blood work done, they had to take her to the ER.